Editor's Note: This review has been updated with a look at what buyers are saying about the JBL Flip 4.

 There's little to do beyond turning it on and pressing play.
 JBL's free Connect app for iOS and Android adds some tweaks you can make, like changing the Play button to activate Hey, Siri or Google Now.
 But it doesn't include an equalizer, an alarm or the other functions that make UE's app stand out.

 You can also use JBL's Connect+ technology to pair the Flip 4 with other JBL speakers that support Connect+ for more fidelity or to create a left-right stereo system.
-It's supposed to work with the Flip 3, but I wasn't able to get the two speakers to play together.

 With the improvements JBL made to the Flip 4, you no longer need to choose between sound quality and features in a $100 Bluetooth speaker.
 You can have it all.